Varshabhaskar0501/AI-Agent/README.md

- # AI Agent to Answer E-commerce Data Questions
- An AI agent designed to answer e-commerce data questions by converting natural language queries into SQL, executing them against a MySQL database, and providing human-readable responses, with optional visualizations.
- ## Objective
-The task is to build an AI agent that can:

-●	Answer any question related to the data provided.

-●	Receive questions via API endpoints, query the data, and respond with accurate answers.

-●	Bonus: If possible, visualize the results and provide streamed responses (like live typing effect).

- ## Dataset
-●	Product-Level Ad Sales and Metrics

-●	Product-Level Total Sales and Metrics

-●	Product-Level Eligibility Table

-## Steps Followed
-Steps to Follow
-1. Convert the datasets into SQL tables.

-2. Choose an LLM (Large Language Model) that can run locally (downloadable and usable without internet).

-3. Write a codebase that connects:

-    ● The LLM,

-  	● The SQL tables,

-  	● And the API endpoints to receive and respond to questions.

-5. Implement logic so the AI agent can:

-      ●	Understand the question,

-      ●	Convert it into an SQL query,

-      ●	Fetch the answer from the database,

-      ●	And return it in a human-readable format.

-5. (Bonus) Add:

-      ●	Graphs/visuals for certain queries,

-      ●	Event streaming responses to simulate real-time interaction.

-## Link
-The link to open the AI Chatbot : http://127.0.0.1:7865
+# 🛒 AI Agent to Answer E-commerce Data Questions

+An AI-powered agent that converts **natural language questions** into SQL queries, executes them on a **MySQL database**, and returns **human-readable answers** — with optional **visualizations** and **live-typing** responses.

+📌 *Developed as part of a technical interview assignment for a GenAI internship opportunity.*

+## 🎯 Objective

+The goal of this project is to build a robust AI agent capable of:

+- 🧠 Understanding natural language queries
+- 🧾 Translating them into SQL
+- 📊 Querying the database and returning accurate, human-readable responses
+- 📈 (Bonus) Generating graphs for data insights
+- 💬 (Bonus) Simulating real-time interaction using streamed text responses

+## 🗂️ Dataset

+This project uses three e-commerce related datasets:

+1. **Product-Level Ad Sales and Metrics**
+2. **Product-Level Total Sales and Metrics**
+3. **Product-Level Eligibility Table**

+## 🔧 Steps & Implementation

+1. **Convert CSV datasets** into **SQL tables** using MySQL.
+2. **Select a local LLM** (Large Language Model) capable of running offline.
+3. **Develop a codebase** to connect:
+   - The LLM
+   - The SQL tables
+   - API endpoints for receiving and responding to user questions
+4. **Implement query handling logic**:
+   - Understand user questions
+   - Generate and execute SQL queries
+   - Return results in clear, human-readable format
+5. *(Bonus Features)*:
+   - Visualize responses for applicable queries using graphs
+   - Stream results with a live-typing effect for enhanced UX

+---

+## 🚀 Getting Started

+To launch the AI chatbot locally: http://127.0.0.1:7865